WebHare/platform/doc/whfs-history.md

 we will refer to this as managed fields.
 The editor doesn't currently manage fields such as the file title and SEO descriptions - these are considered the unmanaged fields.

-The document editor creates an autosave in the `whconstant_whfsid_autosaves` folder (a full copy linked through `filelink` to the original source) when you start editing a document to record the current changes.
+The document editor creates an autosave in the `whconstant_whfsid_autosaves` folder (a full copy linked through `snapshotfor` to the original source) when you start editing a document to record the current changes.
 This autosave is then periodically updated.

 A public draft is created when a published file has pending content changes - ie the Save button for a published